✉️ Email Drafter

 - Load

-config.ymlfrom the repo root for company name, contact info, and communication tone - Reference
+config.ymlfrom the repo root for company name, contact info,voice,customer_tiers,escalation_matrix, andsignature_variants(internal vs. external) - Reference

 Process: